zachmccabe/briars/notes.md

 ## Keeping a diary

-For Briars, like with any story, nonfiction is defined by how you interact with 1.
+For Briars, like with any story, nonfiction is defined by how you interact with: 1.
 Your subject, and 2.
 Your audience.

 The primary audience for this project is friends in China.
 We grew up in some of the world's biggest cities, in a culture where the expectations surrounding agriculture and nature are different than in the Anglosphere.